loke934/SDL_AStar_Snake/README.md

 Since most of the C++ game programming I have done is in Unreal, the aim with this project was to focus on and practice C++ outside of Unreal, but still within game development.
 I also thought it would be fun to do pathfinding and choose the A* algorithm.
 The code is divided and structured after some primary features.
-Game class that handles the overall state of the game.

 - Game class that handles the overall state of the game.
 - Shape class for rendering and an "engine" class for handling time and the SDL setup.